osteele/Arduino_SerialRecord/README.md

 This sketch pairs well with the SendMultipleValues example from the [Processing SerialRecord] library.

 You can also interact with this sketch from the Serial Monitor.
+Enter `100,200` into the text area at the top, and press "Send".
+Then enter `!e` to ask the Arduino to send back the last values it received.

+### SendReceiveMultipleValues

+This sketch repeatedly receives two values, and send back the same values in the opposite order as well as their sum.

+(This mode of communication, where a connection is used both to send and receive, is called "full duplex".)

+This sketch pairs well with the SendReceiveMultipleValues example from the [Processing SerialRecord] library.

-Enter `0` or `1` into the text area at the top, and press "Send".
+You can also interact with this sketch from the Serial Monitor.
+Enter `100,200` into the text area at the top, and press "Send".

 ## Motivation

-This was intended as a replacement for the manual use of chains of:
+This library was intended as a replacement for the manual use of chains of:

 ```c++
 Serial.print(value1);